 Many civilian jobs have certain professional and technical standards.
 Obtaining credentials – certifications and licenses – shows that you meet these standards.
-For example, a welder can show their welding certifications to an employer to document that they have specific skills and knowledge.
-In the civilian world, credentials may be required for a job, or can make you more likely to be hired for a job.
+For example, a welder can show his welding certifications to an employer to document that he has specific skills and knowledge.
+In the civilian world, credentials may be required for a job, or can make you much more likely to be hired for a job.

 Credentialing is important for several reasons:

 - Civilian credentialing can contribute to military career development, and may be accepted for self-development requirements and in performance evaluations.